ballerina-platform/module-ballerinax-choreo/choreo-extension-ballerina/Package.md

 ## Package Overview

-The Choreo Observability Extension is one of the observability extensions of the<a target="_blank" href="https://ballerina.io/"> Ballerina</a> language.
+The Choreo Observability Extension is one of the observability extensions of the [Ballerina](https://ballerina.io/) language.

 It provides an implementation for publishing traces & metrics to Choreo.